 Trevor Connor 51:39

-right.
-And that’s what I was getting at.
-I think, optimizing the level of activity, optimizing nutrition during pregnancy can have such a big impact on the outcome post pregnancy in general,
+Right – and that’s what I was getting at.
+I think, optimizing the level of activity, optimizing nutrition during pregnancy can have such a big impact on the outcome post-pregnancy.

-I’m happy to see that this research is coming out now.
-I’m happy to see all of the traction and information that Dr. Sims has gotten out to the world.
-But you know, this was a pretty large research group that pulled this together.
-You know, Dr. Trent Stelling worth, I believe was was one of the authors on here, among others.
-And I hope that we can continue to fill in these gaps because as athletes and coaches This is hugely important.
+In general, I’m happy to see that this research is coming out now, I’m happy to see all of the traction and information that Dr. Sims has gotten out to the world – but you know, this was a pretty large research group that pulled this together.
+You know, Dr. Trent Stellingworth I believe, was was one of the authors on here, among others and I hope that we can continue to fill in these gaps because as athletes and coaches, this is hugely important.

 Trevor Connor 52:14

-Great.
-Well, good study to spray on me.
-Rob.
-It was really interesting to read that one.
+Well, good study to spring on me, Rob.
+It was really interesting.
+Wanna read that one.

 Rob Pickels 52:18

-I thought it was I thought it was a good one.
-You know, Trevor?
-Jeff on this nerd lab.
+I thought it was – I thought it was a good one, you know, Trevor?
+Did you have fun on this Nerd lab?

 Trevor Connor 52:23